oracle/terraform-provider-oci/docs/resources/core/virtual_networks.md

 * `default_security_list_id` - The OCID for the VCN's default security list.
 * `display_name` - A user-friendly name.
 Does not have to be unique.
 Avoid entering confidential information.
 * `id` - The OCID of the VCN.
 * `state` - The current state of the VCN.
-[PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
+Allowed values are: [PROVISIONING, AVAILABLE, TERMINATING, TERMINATED]
 * `time_created` - The date and time the VCN was created, in the format defined by RFC3339.
 Example: `2016-08-25T21:10:29.600Z`.